 Bluegrass created a package that includes the Webmaster and Bluegrass applications, website setup and training and 12 months support.
 If you already have a company website, there are additional issues that normally must be addressed to handle this type of web application.

 Browser – since this is a web-based product, there are no requirements for local installation of anything other than a web browser, and that should be Microsoft IE 5.1 or higher.
 Other browsers are not supported.

 Bluegrass Software – there will be an additional module to install on your server that controls the interface between the web-based SQL and your files.

 Web Site – if you already have a web server or service provider that will support multiple addresses (URLs) you can make use of that resource.
-We can refer a hosting site company, payable directly to the hosting company.
-In any case, we will setup and test the site for you.
+Bluegrass can refer a hosting site company, payable directly to the hosting company.
+In any case, Bluegrass will setup and test the site for you.
 If you use your own resources, the site must offer and support the following Microsoft products: SQL Server 2000 or higher, the .Net Framework v1.1 and ASP.
 Net.
 In addition, they must allow direct, open access to their email servers without requiring Authentication.
-We strongly recommend you take advantage of our hosting service – we’ve already worked-out the bugs with them.
+Bluegrass strongly recommends you take advantage of the hosting service.

 Web Access – you will need to have broadband web access (DSL, cable modem or bi-directional satellite) to handle the data transfer requirements.
 A dial-up connection will not provide the speed required.
 Your customers will only need a dial-up connection.

 Webmaster.
 This includes reviewing your current database for potential problems.
 Training will focus on Username/Password maintenance and work order entry activities.
 It is expected that you will be able to provide training to your customers very quickly.